Bugigio/Amazon/README.md

 - account.css: linked to account.php;
 - cambiaPassword.css: linked to cambiaPassword.php;
 - shop.css: linked to (film, libri, sport, tecnologia, vestiti).php;
-- styleLogin.css: linked to login.php;
+- styleLR.css: linked to login.php;
-- styleRegistrati: linked to registrati.php;

 You may notice that these css are similar to each other except for the shop.css and account.css ones.
 In fact we asked chat GPT for help and then we modified some colors and other things.